Magi0073/SC_WD_03/SC_WD_03-main/SC_WD_03-main/README.md

-# PRODIGY_WD_03
+# SKILLCRAFT_WD_03
-This is about the third task of my webdevelopment intern in Prodidy infotech
+This is about the third task of my webdevelopment intern in Skill Craft Technology